What you can do East Galway, Ireland

-If you want to cover some ground, rent a bicycle, put a picnic and map in your rucksack and explore!
+If you want to cover some ground, rent or bring a bicycle, put a picnic and map in your rucksack and explore!
 The roads and trails around the Centre are perfect for cycling and we can direct you to easy surfaced roads or challenging mud and stone forest paths.
 Mountain bike paths traverse the forest and a guide can show you the way.

 Cycling is also an ideal way to see the natural environment and small towns scattered throughout the west of Ireland.
 With a vast network of quiet, rural roads and easy access to bicycle hire, create your own adventure and spend the day exploring.
 If you don’t have your own bike, we can arrange bicycle rental for you.
 Cycling can even be the focus of your holiday.